zilin-huang/zilin-huang.github.io/_pages/about.md

 <!-- My research interest lies at the intersection of <b>Artificial Intelligence (AI)</b>, <b>Robotics</b>, <b>Human-computer Interactions</b>, <b>Traffic Flow Theory</b>, <b>Control Theory</b>, <b>Cognitive Sciences</b>, and their applications to intelligent autonomous systems (e.g., autonomous vehicles, mobile robots, drones, cyber-physical systems).
 And, I have a strong passion for bridging the gap between technical findings and their practical implementation.
 Before embarking on my Ph.D. journey, I established two technology companies in China. :grin: -->

 I envision that future transportation systems will be composed of diverse intelligent agents, such as autonomous vehicles, delivery robots, and flying vehicles.
-These agents must not only operate safely, but also understand human behaviors, preferences, and social norms, and collaborate effectively with road users.Building on this vision, my research aims to develop <b>human-centered</b>, <b>trustworthy</b>, and <b>interactive</b> autonomous systems that enable agents to not only perceive and reason about complex and dynamic traffic environments, but more importantly, to interact naturally with humans and make safe, human-aligned, and socially-compliant decisions.
+These agents must not only operate safely, but also understand human behaviors, preferences, and social norms, and collaborate effectively with road users.
+Building on this vision, my research aims to develop <b>human-centered</b>, <b>trustworthy</b>, and <b>interactive</b> autonomous systems that enable agents to not only perceive and reason about complex and dynamic traffic environments, but more importantly, to interact naturally with humans and make safe, human-aligned, and socially-compliant decisions.
 By advancing these capabilities, we can achieve better societal goals, such as enhanced <b>safety</b>, <b>mobility</b>, <b>efficiency</b>, and <b>sustainability</b>, as well as improved user <b>trust</b> and <b>satisfaction</b>, ultimately building a future where humans and intelligent agents coexist harmoniously.

 Methodologically, I am interested in the following areas: